 slow and fast

 Yes (300 keV/u, A/q < 2.85)

-A new FAIR-type control system is being implemented and operated for the first time in a machine providing real beam conditions and hence will be the perfect occasion to test not only the interplay of the newly implemented tools and concepts but also to scrutinize on the stability of the system.
+The new FAIR-type control system has been first deployed to CRYRING@ESR and provided operation under real beam conditions.
+CRYRING@ESR hence provided important feedback on user experience, tested the interplay of the newly implemented tools and concepts and also on scrutinizing on the stability of the system.
+The new FAIR-type system is now being rolled out to the other machines of GSI and FAIR.
 Moreover, with the local ion source the ring can also be operated independently.
 This makes it a perfect training environment for the operators crew to get accommodated with the new control system.
-Both allow for valuable feedback on the operational concept well in advance before the commissioning of FAIRs key machines.
+Both allow for valuable feedback on the operational concept well in advance before the commissioning of FAIRs key machines are taken into service.

-CRYRING@ESR commissioning is almost complete and ready for first beamtimes with user experiments.
-G-PAC approved beamtimes are scheduled and first shifts have already been completed.
+CRYRING@ESR is in operation.
+The machine is regularly providing beamtime for G-PAC approved proposals since 2021.
 The local ion source provides a range of singly charged ions from gaseous and solid sample materials.
 The source transmits beams through a 300 keV/u RFQ accelerator to the ring.
 Also, beam transfer from ESR to CRYRING is operating.
 Ion storage with beam from the local source has been achieved Sep.
 2017, transfer and storage of ions from ESR was established in Dec.
 2019.
 Ion energy can be ramped up to maximum rigidity and ramped down.
-Beam lifetime was only limited by the prevailing vacuum conditions.
+Beam lifetime is limited only by the prevailing vacuum conditions.